-A lot of managers ask me ‘Pedro, how can we tell if someone REALLY has got a mental illness?’
+A lot of managers ask me ‘Peter, how can we tell if someone REALLY has got a mental illness?’
 They want to know if they are being manipulated and taken advantage of.
 Have you ever walked away with the feeling that someone was taking advantage of you in this area?
 It’s possible.
 And today I will show you how you can minimise these occurrences.

 The secret to protect yourself and your team from manipulation and harassment claims; to boost your teams performance to unprecedented levels and get unique wisdom as to what really is going in your team relies on the application of Pillar 3 of the 7 Pillars of a Mentally Healthy Workplace.

 Pillar 3 is Nothing About Me Without Me.

 It is common for teams, due to the pressures of the work environment, to not quite get each other, start competing with each other detrimentally and for distrust to creep into the dynamics of the team.
 And Distrust is the toxic fume that Pillar 3 – Nothing About Me Without Me, focuses on.
 As a leader, you want to eradicate from your team any cause for distrust in your team.
 Both between team members and yourself.
 Distrust is the cancer of a high performing team.
 You must get rid of it.
 But, how do you do that?

 One thing a lot of managers dont understand is that, one of the first, if not THE first, thing that suffers when people become distressed and mentally unwell is REAL TRUST in the relationship they have with their boss and with other team members.
 They don’t lose all trust but they lose trust that their relationship with you and others is robust enough for them to communicate openly and honestly; and they’ve lost trust that you have their back.
 Most managers miss this.
 And why wouldn’t they?
 They are not supposed to know, they are not Mental Health experts.
 By the way, this is missed by most mental health experts too!
 This is where Pillar 3 comes in so handy.